 The majority of data center providers are failing to take on board the importance of green initiatives as part of their data center infrastructure buildouts, leading to increasing data center costs and environmental impacts.

-Supermicro’s second annual Data Centres and the Environment report is based on a survey of more than 5000 IT professionals, in order to understand the state of the industry and help data center leaders better quantify their decisions.
+Supermicro's second annual Data Centers and the Environment report is based on a survey of more than 5000 IT professionals, in order to understand the state of the industry and help data center leaders better quantify their decisions.